kvijay3/kvijay3/README.md

 ## Hi there 👋

-First Year Computer Science and Engineering (B.S.) at UCLA My interest lie in Backend Engineering, Computation, and Biology
+First Year Computer Science and Engineering (B.S.) at UCLA My interest lie in Backend Engineering, Machine Learning, and Biology

 I am always looking to hear about new projects!
 Feel free to reach out regarding anything